bonniss/jhmapstructevil/README.md

 ## Can Mapstruct be evil?

-Mapstruct is preferable as it move dirty mapping work to build phase therefore mapper code are simple and clean.
-But surely it comes with build time cost.
-This repo is an experiment of using Mapstruct in Jhipster with different entities size to see how far Mapstruct will become an obstruction to development experience.
+MapStruct is a powerful tool that delegates the heavy lifting of mapping logic to the build phase, resulting in cleaner and simpler mapper code.
+However, this comes at a cost: increased build time.
+This repository serves as an experiment to evaluate the impact of MapStruct on JHipster projects, focusing on how the number of entities influences the development experience and build time.

-The repo is a collection of multiple `jh<number_of_entities>` folder with same structure inside.
-For example, folder with 10 entities:
+The repository contains multiple folders named `jh<number_of_entities>`, each following the same structure.
+For example, the folder with 10 entities looks like:

 ```text
 jh10/